A Unified Framework for Online Trip Destination Prediction: Introduction

-In this work we consider the problem of trip destination prediction.
+Thereby, in this paper, we study prediction of trip destination in different settings.
 We denote the full trip history of an individual user by $X_u$.
 An individual trip will be referred to as $x_u(i)$, for $i = 1,\ldots, N_u$, where $N_u$ is the length of the trip history, i.e. the number of trips available for that user.
 Each trip consists of GPS-coordinates, i.e. the latitude and longitude pair of the source and destination.
 Let $X_u(i) = \{x_u^s(i), x_u^d(i)\}$, where $x_u^s(i)$ and $x_u^d(i)$ represent the source and the destination of trip $x_u(i)$.
 One can also form $X_u^s$ and $X_u^d$, which are the concatenation of all sources and destination in the entire trip history of user $u$.
 In its simplest form, the task can then be specified to predict $x_u^d(i)$ from $x_u^s(i)$ for future trips $x_u(i)$.

-The task of trip destination prediction can be considered in an online or an offline setting, which are two very different ways of approaching the task.
+Trip destination prediction can be considered in an online or an offline setting, which are the two very different ways of approaching the task.
 In the offline setting, one would train a model on the full trip history $X_u^s$ and $X_u^d$ in order to predict all future trips.
-However, in the online setting one does not assume to have access to the full trip history, and instead consider the trips arriving in a sequential fashion.
+However, in the online setting one does not assume to have access to the full trip history, and instead considers the trips arriving in a sequential or incremental fashion.
 In other words, the prediction of $x_u^d(i)$ from $x_u^s(i)$ is made after having observed all trips $X_u(i')$ for $i' < i$ and once the actual trip $X_u(i)$ is observed the model is immediately updated.
 The problem in this setting then becomes to perform as good as possible in comparison to the offline model trained on the full trip history.